euroteamoutreach/bfo-docs/docs/coaches/multiple-coaches.md

 Every account has a coach designated as the account owner.
 This coach is responsible for billing, and by default is an admin coach, as opposed to a standard-level coach.
 (Standard-level coaches are unable to delete students or add/remove other coaches to/from the account.)

-By default, all new students are assigned to the account owner, but they can be reassigned at any time.
+By default, all new students that sign up themselves through the online signup form are assigned to the account owner, but they can be [reassigned at any time.](/coaches/student-profile-page.html#coach-assignment)

 ## Adding Other Coaches